BTCAssessors/email-signatures/README.md

 > Be sure to specify the correct `domain` variable (that must be equal to the users' emails domain) in order to generate valid _ids_ to the DOM elements.

+> Because the template is inserted as an _iframe_ using the attribute _srcdoc_, please just use double quotes in the template file or the _srcdoc_ attribute will be broken and _iframes_ won't display properly

 **<> with ♥ in [BTC Assessors](https://www.btcassessors.com), Andorra by [@ccebrecos](https://github.com/ccebrecos) & [@davidlj95](https://github.com/davidlj95)**